Single equality schemes: examples

 3. Secondary examples

-4. Special school examples
+4. Special school example

-This means that you have to publish:
+This means that you have to publish the following:

 You're not required to create a single equality scheme, although the DfE’s guidance states that you can do so if it helps you comply with the equality duty (see paragraph 5.16).